ucsd-ml-arts/generative-text-owen/README.md

 There are a lot of files, but you will only need to interact with a few of them.
 Those front-facing files are described below.
 Note that I have only tested the code with Python 3.6/3.7.
+Also, you may want to take a look at the [usage writeup](USAGE.md).

 ### Setup
 As setup, you will need to initialize the submodules, install dependencies, and download external